 Time always turned up (time and time again!).

-Time placed that missing key on the table before us, and gently pushed it closer to my side.
-When, she sat forward, to pour herself some tea, I looked away.
-I didn’t want her to see that the mantel was drifting away, and my treasured frame, and my tear that was waiting to fall.
+Time placed that missing key on the table before us, and gently pushed it closer to my side, then, sat forward, had some tea and looked at me for what ever sign or facial gesture I was suppose to show.
+I looked away.
+I didn’t want to see that the mantel was drifting away, or my treasured frame that was fading, or your beautiful smile that kept you here was needing to leave, or the tear that was always threatening to fall had lost its will . . . . .

 Or that, for some unknown reason, between that moment and this.